Wells Fargo seeks to shore up reputation in wake of scandal

 The phantom accounts meant that some customers were charged for insufficient funds, according to the regulators.

-"We want to make certain our customers have full confidence that our retail bankers are always focused on the best interests of customers," Wells Fargo Chief Executive John Stumpf said in a statement on Tuesday, announcing the elimination of the product sales goals.
-The change will be effective beginning next year.
+During a CNBC appearance on Tuesday evening, Chief Executive John Stumpf apologized and said management takes responsibility for the problems identified in the settlement.
+Although the bank has eliminated sales goals for retail staff, Stumpf said "cross-selling" products from various businesses to customers is still important to growing its business.

+"We still love-cross selling," he said, later adding, "Cross-sell is shorthand for deep, long-term relationships.
+We love that."

-And the bank is still reexamining its practices in the face of the gathering public storm over the sales scandal, even after already having fired more than 2 percent of its staff for the improper selling, according to Chief Financial Officer John Shrewsberry.
+Even after firing more than 2 percent of its staff for improper selling, Wells Fargo is still examining its practices, Chief Financial Officer John Shrewsberry said earlier in the day.

 The bank will "take a big wide fresh look at who knew what and when and what else might have been done," he said speaking at an industry conference.